Genentech/spex-tools/docs/tutorials/preprocessing-guide.md

 # Data Preprocessing Guide

-This tutorial provides a comprehensive guide to preprocessing spatial transcriptomics data using SPEX.
+This tutorial provides a comprehensive guide to preprocessing spatial omics data (proteomics and transcriptomics) using SPEX.
 Preprocessing is a crucial step that prepares your data for downstream analysis including clustering, spatial analysis, and differential expression.

 ## Overview